isomerpages/pmo-stratgroup/media-centre/speeches/_posts/2018-06-30-speech-by-minister-josephine-teo-at-the-famchamps-awards-on-30-june-2018.md

 Thank you for inviting me to the FamChamps Awards, and congratulations to all the award recipients.

-Some years back, I brought my parents on a holiday to Morocco.During a visit to a fairly remote part of the country, a young driver by the name of Hasan was assigned to us.
+Some years back, I brought my parents on a holiday to Morocco.
+During a visit to a fairly remote part of the country, a young driver by the name of Hasan was assigned to us.

 Hasan was eager to practise his English and we were happy to oblige.Through our conversation, I learnt that he was gaining a reputation as a competent guide.He was also just 28 years old then and newly married to a young lady Fatima.